I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 In the meeting in Copenhagen 2014 we announced that we would switch to PxWeb.

-From around 2015 the Norwegian and Swedish developers have had weekly short Google Hangouts every friday.
+From around 2015 the Norwegian and Swedish developers have had weekly short Google Hangouts every Friday.
 These meetings contain

 * information sharing, what we are working on locally
 * discussion of new features